Netatalk/netatalk/doc/manual/Configuration.md

 If Netatalk is the only process accessing the volume you can safely set a value of 100 for maximum performance.

-dircache files = *BOOLEAN* (default: *no*) **(G)**

-Whether to allow files to be cached in the directory cache alongside directories.
-The default is *no* for legacy compatibility and memory conservation.

-When enabled (*yes*), files are cached along with directories, which can improve performance for file-heavy workloads by reducing CNID database queries.
-However, this increases memory usage and may cause excessive cache evictions if the working set is larger than the configured dircache size.

-NB: This is a beta option.
-Files are already cached by default, but some code is missing full support for files in the cache.
-This is related to work to complete file caching support, and this option may be removed in future.

-**Performance Impact:**

-- **Disabled** (*no*, default): Only directories are fully cached.
-Lower memory usage, suitable for most deployments.
-- **Enabled** (*yes*): Both files and directories are fully cached.
-Higher memory usage, potentially better performance for file-intensive workflows.

-**Recommendation:**

-- Leave disabled (*no*) unless you have:
-  - A large **dircache size** configuration (e.g., 65536 or higher)
-  - File-intensive workflows with repeated access to the same files
-  - Sufficient server memory to handle increased cache size

-Default: no. Range: yes/no, true/false, 1/0.

 dircache mode = *lru* | *arc* (default: *lru*) **(G)**

 Cache replacement algorithm.
 Netatalk supports two eviction policies: